 The 5 questions may appear simple, but are certainly not easy to answer.
 Drucker encourages you to take time to reflect upon each question and allow yourself to consider them carefully.
 Proper self-assessment could take weeks, if not months to complete, and the process is never finished as leaders constantly refocus and refine.

 To aid you in your thinking process and to facilitate discussions, the book comes with a workbook with additional questions and exercises.
-For more details, do get a copy of the book, or get a detailed overview with our complete book summary bundle.
+For more details, do get a copy of the book, or get a detailed overview with our complete summary bundle.

 Sharpen your organizational effectiveness with these 5 fundamental questions!